 Some of the tissue samples — which ranged from before birth into adulthood — were taken from postmortems, while others were retrieved during surgery on epilepsy patients.

 The team carefully analyzed the samples to look for changes in new neurons and stem cells over the lifespan.
-They focused on an area known as the dentate gyrus, a "simple cortical region" that forms an integral part of the hippocampus and is important for memory formation.
+They focused on an area known as the dentate gyrus, a "

 No evidence of neurogenesis in adult tissue

 The researchers found prolific evidence of neurogenesis occurring before birth and right after it.
 They calculated that the average number of new neurons per square millimeter of dentate gyrus tissue in newborns was 1,618.